 • Forth.
 There is only enough shampoo storage for about 4 tiny bottles of shampoo.
 Some trailer designs have no storage for shampoo.
 GT’s tubs can hold up to 8 full size gallon bottles of shampoo plus a few “tiny size” bottles.

 • Fifth.
 Most tubs (as does most low quality conversions) have plastic tub racks.
 This is the grate that pets stand on to keep them from sitting in their own dirty water.
 Plastic is more difficult to keep clean and allows microbes to grow more easily.
-GT doesn’t cut corner by using plastic, we fabricate a stainless steel rack.
+GT doesn’t cut corners by using plastic, we fabricate our own stainless steel racks.

 • Sixth.
 Something else to look out for is how the the water lines are plumbed.
 A “quick and easy” way for conversions to build trailers is to use “flexi pipe.”
 Although flexi-pipe is easy for the conversion company, it is not a professional way of building grooming trailers because heated water softens the pipes.
 This can cause them to burst.
 Often the “pipe clamps” work loose and then a disaster erupts when water leaks all over the mechanical compartment.
 That wouldn’t be a “big problem” with GT because we waterproof the floor (even in the mechanical compartment) however the low quality companies don’t waterproof the mechanical compartment.
-GT uses solid plumbing in the mechanical compartment, waterproofs the floor with $1,000 worth of rubber flooring, and fully insulates the pipes for freezing climates.
+GT uses solid plumbing in the mechanical compartment and waterproofs the floor with $1,000 worth of rubber flooring.

 CONCLUSION: The “SILVER CAULK PHENOMENON” is only a sign of how the mobile grooming conversion industry markets its trailers.
 The details are important, and GT is obsessed with getting it right.
 Even if things “can’t be seen” our customers enjoy the fact that their GTs are the best-built, most thought-out, and fun grooming trailers on the market.